meuleman/epilogos-web/README.md

 # Epilogos

-This document serves as a description of development and deployment targets for this web application.
+This document serves as a description of development and deployment targets for the Epilogos web application.

 ## Development

-To watch changes to the `src/client/app` folder during development, run the following command:
+To have webpack watch changes to the `src/client/app` folder during development, run the following command:

 ```
 $ npm run dev
 ```

-This will keep Webpack running until you type Cmd-C twice.
+This will keep it running and rebuilding a development bundle until you type Cmd-C.

 ## Production